 Klein's Butterflyfish will do well with both small and large species of Angelfish as well as Anglerfish, Batfish and Blennies.
-Boxfish, Dragonets, Cardinalfish and Clownfish will make great tank buddies too.
+Boxfish, Dragonets, Cardinals and Clownfish will make great tank buddies too.
 Other excellent choices include Hawkfish, Parrotfish, Pufferfish and even Lionfish.

-Larger predators such as Groupers, Sharks and Snappers will more than likely hunt the Butterflyfish so avoid at all costs.
+Larger predators such as Groupers, Sharks and Snappers will more than likely hunt the Butterflyfish so avoid it at all costs.
 Pipefish and Seahorses will not co-habitat with butterflyfish easily either.
-Live coral will almost certainly get picked apart by the Klein's Butterflyfish and as such this species is definitely not qualified as reef safe.
+Live coral will almost certainly get picked apart by Klein's Butterflyfish and as such this species is definitely not qualified as reef safe.

-Feeding your Klein's Butterflyfish
+Feeding Your Klein's Butterflyfish